 Why do working-class boys end up in the same jobs as their fathers?

-Rebellion turns out to reproduce their own oppression
+Willis argues that rebellion turns out to reproduce their own oppression

 Shop Floor & Gender:

 Most codes of masculinity involve strength, struggles over authority

 Shop floor becomes a place of peer solidarity and posing challenge to authority

 Most codes of femininity involve conciliation, duty to family